 12bet手机版首页 In this PBS lesson plan, students begin studying “The Dust Bowl” and the way in which farmers reacted to it.
 The Teacher’s guide includes 8 activities and discussion topics.
 PBS recommends the purchase of the film Surviving the Dust Bowl in order to fully utilize this lesson plan.

 12bet手机版首页 For grades 6-8, this lesson plan uses photographic examination to teach students about the Dustbowl.
 This LOC lesson plan also uses PBS resources.

-Using the authentic photographs that were taken to introduce the New Deal, students will follow this MarcoPolo lesson plan and learn about the depression.
+Using the authentic photographs that were taken to introduce the New Deal, students will follow this EdSiteMent lesson plan to learn about the experiences of everyday Americans in the era of the Great Depression.
 Recommended for grades 9-12.

-Presented by the NARA, this lesson plan examines FDR’s attempt to add a Justice to the Supreme Court.
+12bet手机版首页 Presented by the NARA, this article examines FDR’s attempt to add a Justice to the Supreme Court.